mre/endler.dev/content/2025/best-programmers/index.md

 With this attitude, they are able to make incredible progress and learn things that others fail to.
 When you mistake bugs for incomprehensible magic, magic is what it will always be.

-## The Best Engineers Are Not Afraid to Say "I Don't Know"
+## Don't Be Afraid to Say "I Don't Know"

 In job interviews, I pushed candidates hard to at least say "I don't know" once.
 The reason was not that I wanted to look superior (although some people certainly had that impression).